 ~ Gluten-Free Multi-Grain Sandwich Bread from Gluten-Free Goddess ~ gluten free, dairy free, vegetarian, with egg-free, vegan option

 Reader review: “YOU HAVE SAVED MY SANITY!!
 I have been searching for the best GF bread recipe for my husband.
 I made this bread for the FIRST time today, and it turned out perfect!
 My husband couldn’t believe it was gluten-free…it’s springy and soft and the texture and taste are like wheat bread.
 We are indebted to your brilliant talents!
 Thank you!”

 Reader reviews: “I made your sandwich bread from scratch and it was delicious!” and

 “Wow, I followed your suggestion of using your sandwich bread mix with a new TFal bread maker.
 My first try was a great success.
 My celiac husband has felt deprived of good bread for 20 years.”

 ~ Gluten-Free Oat and Honey Bread from Gluten Free Gobsmacked ~ gluten free, vegetarian

-Although Kate did not make her bread in a bread machine, several of her readers have with great success.
+Although Kate did not make her bread in a bread machine, several of her readers have done just that—with great success.
 I thought this recipe with her reader’s directions would be a great example of how you can make just about any gluten-free bread loaf recipe in a bread machine if you follow some basic instructions.

 ~ Gluten-Free Vegan Bread from The Free from Fairy ~ gluten free, dairy free, egg free, vegan